The average American spends $1,050 on holiday gifts, swag, and travel, according to a 2019 National Retail Federation study summarized by USA Today.

 4. Commit to a Low-Spending Challenge

 A no-spending challenge is like shock therapy for your personal budget.
-It’s a set period of enforced asceticism, the proceeds of which go toward paying off debt or replenishing savings.
+It’s a set period of enforced asceticism, the proceeds of which go toward paying off credit card debt or replenishing savings.

-Because it’s not wise to voluntarily miss mortgage, credit card, or utility payments, and because you still need to feed yourself and your family, no-spending challenges lasting longer than a few days are better described as “low-spending challenges.”
+Because it’s not good for your credit score to voluntarily miss mortgage, credit card, or utility payments, and because you still need to feed yourself and your family, no-spending challenges lasting longer than a few days are better described as “low-spending challenges.”
 For the duration of your low-spending challenge, you must spend on essentials, such as housing and utilities, while eliminating all discretionary spending: meals out, entertainment outside the home, leisure trips, clothing, even little things like your morning latte.

 The longer your low-spending challenge lasts, the more significant its positive impact will be on your post-holiday finances.
 Aim for at least a week or stretch for two weeks or the entire month of January.